Architectural Audio System

 What is an Architectural Audio System?

-An architectural audio system (also known as a custom install, whole-house audio, discreet audio system or multi room audio system) is a professionally designed and integrated network of speakers and audio components built directly into the structure of a home, commercial building, or outdoor space.
+An architectural audio system (also known as a custom install, whole-house audio, discreet audio system or multi room audio system) is a professionally designed and integrated network of in wall speakers and audio components built directly into the structure of a home, commercial building, or outdoor space.
 Unlike traditional freestanding stereo systems, these are permanent, hidden (or discreet), and provide seamless audio throughout defined zones.

 The core philosophy is to make high-fidelity audio an intrinsic feature of the environment, controlled effortlessly without cluttering the space with visible electronics and wires.